Joliane Melançon

 Joliane L. Melançon (born 22 March 1986 in Blainville, Québec) is a judoka from Canada.

-Joliane was born in Blainville, a suburb of Montreal.
+Melançon was born in Blainville, a suburb of Montreal.
 She began with judo at age 8.
 She had to choose between judo and violin.
 She has always been more interested in sport so she chose judo.
 Now she trains in Club de judo de Varennes under Denis Mechin.
 She studies physical education at UQAM.